grantvanwyk/CapstoneProject/README.md

 ## 👤 Author

-Capstone Project by [Your Name]
+Capstone Project by Grant Van Wyk
-Professional Certificate in Machine Learning and AI
+for course - Professional Certificate in Machine Learning and AI
 Imperial College London

 ## 📅 Date